OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ## Conclusion

-Combining the power of continuous deployment and infrastructure-as-code is key to any automated environment.
+Combining the power of continuous deployment and infrastructure as code is key to any automated environment.
 Not only does it give you automation, but a place for fellow team members to collaborate, see what's happening, and understand the process instead of manually doing it yourself.